GabeScott/standard-works-vault/General Conference/1981 April - Marriage.md

 There are covenants we can make if we are willing, and bounds we can seal if we are worthy, that will keep marriage safe and intact beyond the veil of death.

-The Lord has declared, “For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.”
-(Moses 1:39.)
+The Lord has declared, “For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.” ([[Moses 1.39|Moses 1:39]].)

 The ultimate end of all activity in the Church is that a man and his wife and their children can be happy at home and that the family can continue through eternity.
 All Christian doctrine is formulated to protect the individual, the home, and the family.

 These lines express something of the place of marriage in the eternal progress of man:

-We have within a burning flame,

-A light to kindle lights,

-The sacred fire of life itself,

-Which if misused ignites

-A smold’ring, suffocating cloud

-Of sorrow and distress.

-When used by law this power brings forth

-A life, a family, happiness.

-Temptors from the darkest realm

-Seek to pervert this power

-In acts of wickedness and waste

-Until there comes the hour

-Of judgment and of recompense,

-When bitter tears are shed

-O’er power once held to foster life

-That now is gone and dead.

-I know this power to be a key,

-A very key to God’s own plan

-Which brings to pass eternal life

-And immortality for man.

-And marriage is the crucible

-Where elements of life combine,

-Where mortal temples are conceived

-Within that plan divine.

-Then spirit offspring of our God

-Can come through mortal birth

-To have a choice, to face the test—

-The purpose of our stay on earth.

-Here good and evil stand alike

-Before decision’s sovereign nod.

-Those who elect the righteous path

-Will part the veil, return to God.

-A gift from God, the plan provides

-That mortal beings in humble strait

-Be given power, supernal power,

-To share their love and help create

-A living child, a living soul,

-Image of man, and of Deity.

-How we regard this sacred gift

-Will fix our course, our destiny!
+>We have within a burning flame,
+>A light to kindle lights,
+>The sacred fire of life itself,
+>Which if misused ignites
+>A smold’ring, suffocating cloud
+>Of sorrow and distress.
+>When used by law this power brings forth
+>A life, a family, happiness.
+>
+>Temptors from the darkest realm
+>Seek to pervert this power
+>In acts of wickedness and waste
+>Until there comes the hour
+>Of judgment and of recompense,
+>When bitter tears are shed
+>O’er power once held to foster life
+>That now is gone and dead.
+>
+>I know this power to be a key,
+>A very key to God’s own plan
+>Which brings to pass eternal life
+>And immortality for man.
+>And marriage is the crucible
+>Where elements of life combine,
+>Where mortal temples are conceived
+>Within that plan divine.
+>
+>Then spirit offspring of our God
+>Can come through mortal birth
+>To have a choice, to face the test—
+>The purpose of our stay on earth.
+>Here good and evil stand alike
+>Before decision’s sovereign nod.
+>Those who elect the righteous path
+>Will part the veil, return to God.
+>
+>A gift from God, the plan provides
+>That mortal beings in humble strait
+>Be given power, supernal power,
+>To share their love and help create
+>A living child, a living soul,
+>Image of man, and of Deity.
+>How we regard this sacred gift
+>Will fix our course, our destiny!
+>

 Eternal love, eternal marriage, eternal increase!
 This ideal, which is new to many, when thoughtfully considered, can keep a marriage strong and safe.
 No relationship has more potential to exalt a man and a woman than the marriage covenant.
 No obligation in society or in the Church supersedes it in importance.

 I thank God for marriage.
 I thank God for temples.
 I thank God for the glorious sealing power, that power which transcends all that we have been given, through which our marriages may become eternal.
 May we be worthy of this sacred gift, I pray in the name of Jesus Christ, amen.